Akins vs Crockett High School: TEA Scores and South Austin Value

 South Austin’s Two Most Underestimated High Schools

-Akins Early College High School scored an 81 on its 2025 TEA accountability rating, earning a B and a perfect 7 of 7 distinctions.
-Crockett High School came in at 74, a C rating, but also earned all 7 distinctions.
+Akins Early College High School scored an 81 on its 2025 TEA accountability rating, earning a B and 6 of 7 distinctions.
+Crockett High School came in at 74, a C rating.
 So both schools are hitting specific academic benchmarks at a high level even if their overall scores tell slightly different stories.
 That is a nuance most people miss when they look at ratings and nothing else.

 I have been working with buyers in south Austin since 2007, and these two schools get overlooked constantly.
 People see the scores and immediately start asking about Bowie or Westlake or Anderson.
 But the reality is that Akins and Crockett serve distinct communities with genuinely different approaches to education, and the price points in both zones are significantly more accessible than what you will find in the “name brand” school zones north and west of town.